zeph-yr/AccessAbility/README.md

 This mod allows you to play the original map with the Red / Blue blocks (or both) turned off.
 Works for both Left and Right Hand modes, Multiplayer and OST / DLC.

-## How Is This Different From Alternative Play?
+## How Is This Different From AlternativePlay?
-This mod *does not convert* the blocks of the other color to the desired color, which can make a map difficult or unpleasant to play single-handedly.
+This mod *does not convert* the blocks of the other color to the desired color or to dot blocks, which can make a map difficult or unpleasant to play single-handedly.
 AccessAbility *removes the blocks* mapped in the other color and thus accurately represents playing the original map with only one hand.

 For those who like to still see the other-color blocks but not be bombarded with Miss texts and sounds, AccessAbility has the option to display them and have them disappear without being counted as Misses.